dheerajthodupunoori/problem-solving/Scaler problems/Arrays/Carotenemia.md

 **Approach**

-> Pardon my French

 > Here you have to find out the index of oranges at which you will be able to eat the given number of oranges.
 > You cannot sort the oranges.
 > So the solution would be traverse the given oranges array and at each index decrement the required oranges count and check if still you need more oranges , if yes continue the process or else return the index.

 **Language:Python**